 5. Fight Bacterial Infections

 Not surprisingly, pomegranates have also been shown to stimulate the beneficial bacteria in the gut, which could enhance their ability to fight bacterial infections, according to research published in Evidence-Based Complementary and Alternative Medicine.
-(16)

 6. Improve Heart Health

-Heart disease is the leading cause of death in the U.S. and also associated with cognitive decline.
-The juice made from pomegranate seeds contains antioxidants at higher levels than many other fruit juices, and pomegranate juice may block or slow the buildup of cholesterol in the arteries of people who are at higher risk of heart disease.
+The juice made from pomegranate seeds contains antioxidants at higher levels than many other fruit juices, which could help block the buildup of cholesterol in the arteries for those at risk of heart disease.

-Research published in Clinical Nutrition studied pomegranate juice consumption by patients with carotid artery stenosis, which is a narrowing of either of the two key arteries located in the front of the neck, through which blood from the heart goes to the brain.
-Participants who consumed pomegranate juice lowered their blood pressure by over 12 percent and had a 30 percent reduction in atherosclerotic plaque.
+Research published in Clinical Nutrition studied the effects of pomegranate juice in people with carotid artery stenosis, which is a narrowing of either of the two key arteries located in the front of the neck through which blood from the heart goes to the brain.

 7. Boost Memory

-Studies have reported memory and other cognitive benefits of polyphenols, which are found abundantly in pomegranate seeds and their juice, could significantly enhance cognitive function.
-In fact, one study published in Evidence-Based Complementary and Alternative Medicine generated intriguing data suggesting that pomegranate polyphenols may provide long-lasting protection from heart surgery-induced memory retention deficits.
+Studies have reported that polyphenols, which are found abundantly in pomegranate seeds and their juice, could significantly enhance cognitive function.
+In fact, one study published in Evidence-Based Complementary and Alternative Medicine found that pomegranate polyphenols could provide long-lasting protection from memory dysfunction caused by heart surgery.

-Another study had elderly individuals with memory complaints drink eight ounces of either pomegranate juice or a flavor-matched placebo drink for four weeks.
-The subjects who drank pomegranate juice had significantly improved markers of verbal and visual memory.
-(20)
+Another study had elderly individuals with memory problems drink eight ounces of either pomegranate juice or a flavor-matched placebo drink for four weeks.
+Compared to the control group, those who drank pomegranate juice had significantly improved markers of verbal and visual memory.